alexrudnick/dissertation/BURNDOWN.md

   representation for Quechua lemmas?
       * YES WE KNOW input to SQUOIA is surface level Spanish, no joined MWEs
   * also need a good evaluation plan for es-qu
-    * probably just do the same thing we did for es-gn: BLEU scores??
+    * NOPE probably just do the same thing we did for es-gn: BLEU scores??
+    * BLEU scores are really not that appropriate here, since we're generating inflected Quechua and you don't get any credit for getting the lemma right.
+    * we're going to have to highlight some differences that we get when we turn on Chipa
   * write up how we hacked up squoia
-  * SKIP for chipa-from-moses: run any other annotators on input maybe?

 ## outro
   * Look, it's some experiments!